SiliconLabs/zigbee_applications/zigbee_green_power_gateway/README.md

 ## 4. Connections Required
 Connect the radio boards to the WSTK mainboards.
 Connect your desired gateway device to a computer with Linux operating system (you can also use Linux-like environment in Windows, like [Cygwin](https://www.silabs.com/community/wireless/zigbee-and-thread/knowledge-base.entry.html/2017/04/13/setting_up_cygwinfo-CA2n "Cygwin")).
 ## 5. Setup
 Build and flash the GP_Gateway_NCP application to your board.
-On your Linux, build the GP_Gateway_Host application.
+On your Linux, build the GP_Gateway_Host project.
 Open a terminal and run the host application.

 Build and flash a Green Power On/Off Switch application to one of your boards.